 Robin Hood has been described as an “activist hedge fund”, and although that is not entirely correct, it is a place to start, given four additional twists:

 - First, we are a cooperative.
 Individuals become members and decide how the co-op is run.
 One member, one vote.

 - Second, per the Robin Hood principle, part of the profit generated by the fund is invested into projects building the commons.

-- Third, the money put into the fund is placed in the Wall Street stock exchange.
-We manage the coop’s assets which are called Robyns with the help of an algorithm called “The Parasite”, invented and operated by Sakari Virkki.
+- Third, the money put into the fund is placed in the Wall Street stock exchange and crypto markets.
+On the stock exchanges we manage the coop’s assets with the help of an algorithm called “The Parasite”, invented and operated by Sakari Virkki.

 - And fourth, we keep track of these assets on the Ethereum Blockchain, a revolutionary technology for decentralised computing.

 Yes.
 We are a registered cooperative in Finland.
 We operate under EU regulations and the Finnish law.
 In addition, we follow the rules of the Cooperative.
 We have a member selected board of directors, which monitors the operations of the Cooperative.
 We are audited by Ernst and Young.
 Have a look at the Finnish cooperative law and also our own cooperative rules.

 In order to become a member, you have to pay the membership fee (currently 30 euros) and get your mandatory 30 euro share in the coop (giving you your seat in the general meeting and other membership rights and obligations).

 4. What is Robin Hood’s physical address and contact info?